Jmerck34/Cubebros1/HEROES.md

   - Hits all enemies in beam path
   - Can one-shot enemies when fully charged

-**Playstyle:** Ranged Mage - Stay at distance, blast with fireballs, use Wind Push for space, shield when in danger, finish with Kame Hame Ha
+**Playstyle:** Ranged Tech - Stay at distance, blast with fireballs, use Wind Push for space, shield when in danger, finish with Kame Hame Ha

 ---